AstroMined/debtonator/docs/tech_context.md

 ## Technical Standards

 ### Datetime Handling

 - All datetime fields use timezone-aware datetime objects
 - UTC is used as the standard timezone for stored data
 - Conversion to local timezone handled in UI layer

 ### Validation Architecture

 - Three-layer validation approach:
   1. **Schema Layer**: Basic structural validation with Pydantic
   2. **Service Layer**: Business logic validation
   3. **Database Layer**: Data integrity constraints

+### Testing Architecture

+- **Integration-First Approach**:
+  - No mocks policy: unittest.mock and MagicMock are strictly prohibited
+  - Real test database that gets set up and torn down between each test
+  - Cross-layer integration tests with real objects
+  - Repository tests use real database sessions and real schemas
+  - Service tests use real repositories connected to test database
+  - All data validation uses real Pydantic schemas, not test dummies

 ### Decimal Precision

 - Two-tier precision model:
   - 4 decimal places for storage in database (Numeric(12, 4))
   - 2 decimal places for display at UI/API boundaries